cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 To see an example of every command used in Cypress, open the `example_spec.js` within your `cypress/integration` folder.

-Navigate to `http://localhost:2020`.
-You should see this spec file listed inside of Cypress.

 To start writing tests for your app, simply create a new file called `app_spec.js` within your `cypress/integration` folder.
-Refresh `http://localhost:2020` and your new file should have appeared in the list.
+Refresh your tests list in the Cypress GUI and your new file should have appeared in the list.

 ***